Just-in-Time: Training-Free Spatial Acceleration for Diffusion Transformers¶

 Overall Architecture¶

-A nested chain of token subsets \(\Omega_K \subset \Omega_{K-1} \subset \cdots \subset \Omega_0 = \{1,...,N\}\) is constructed, progressively expanding from the smallest subset.
+Uniform computation across all spatial regions is a major source of waste.
+SAG-ODE constructs a nested chain of token subsets \(\Omega_K \subset \Omega_{K-1} \subset \cdots \subset \Omega_0 = \{1,...,N\}\), expanding from the smallest subset.
+The generation ODE is formulated as:

 Key Experimental Results¶

-Main Results (FLUX.1-dev, Tab.
-1)¶
+Main Results (FLUX.1-dev, Tab.1)¶

 | Method | NFE | Latency (s) | TFLOPs | Speedup | CLIP-IQA↑ | ImageReward↑ | HPSv2.1↑ | GenEval↑ | T2I-Comp↑ |